PardusEidolon/PardusEidolon.github.io/content/resume/index.md

 Promotional clip for The Zingoshi Chronicles video game for kids.
 This little project was a start to a profile of videos to describe the process of the work put into the game.
 Sadly the project was unable to meet the crowd funding target.
 {{< /projects >}}
 {{< projects "Legal Hackers, Better Rules Hack">}}
-Summary of activity that took place at the Better Rules Hackathon in Wellington, May 2018. *Check out my video page [here](/video_work) for more*.
+In May 2018, the Legal Hackers (NZ Chapter) ran a Better Rules Hackathon in Wellington over a weekend. *Check out my video page [here](/video_work) for more*.
 {{< /projects >}}
 {{< projects "New Zealand Data Commons Project">}}
-Creation of script, storyboard and filming of a future scenario video, championing NZ as a world leader in the trusted, inclusive and protected use of shared data.
-Unfortunatley this project was scrapped and I ended up designing a fully responsive website instead. *For more click [here](https://datacommons.org.nz/)*.
+A future scenario video, championing NZ as a world leader in the trusted, inclusive and protected use of shared data.
+Unfortunately this project was scrapped and I ended up designing a fully responsive website instead. *For more click [here](https://datacommons.org.nz/)*.{{< /projects >}}
-{{< /projects >}}
 {{< projects "Artfoundation" "Arts Foundation">}}
-Visual Storyteller doing Profiles of New Zealand artists such as Robert Thornley, Sara Brodie and Dylan Horrocks.
+Volunteered as a visual Storyteller doing profiles of New Zealand artists such as Robert Thornley, Sara Brodie and Dylan Horrocks.
+And other creative artists around wellington.{{< /projects >}}
-{{< /projects >}}
 {{< projects "Golden Memories">}}
-Creation of script, storyboard and filming of a future scenario video, championing NZ as a world leader in the trusted, inclusive and protected use of shared data.
+A documentary of a māori boy from a poor rural background marries a pākeha girl from a well off city family.
+Fifty years later they recall their meeting, their marriage, and the reaction from their families.{{< /projects >}}
+{{< projects "Future of Music">}}
+As part of my final year in university I decided to create a documentary film on the future of the music industry.
+The project’s aim was to create a film that explores the future evolution of music technology.
+The subject matter will cover what impact emerging digital technology might have on creative opportunities, production, and the various ways we can experience music.
+I wanted to be able to explain to my audience the importance of music beyond the three minute song.
+I want to demonstrate that many facets of music are at the cutting edge of technology and human culture, To show the generation that is paving the music technology industry today.
 {{< /projects >}}
 +++